 ■ THE INTERNATIONAL ORGANIZATION FOR MIGRATION

 The International Organization for Migration (IOM) is an inter-governmental organization founded in 1951.
 It possesses full juridical personality and became a related organisation of the United Nations (UN) system in 2016.
-The IOM was founded at the same time and is complementary to the UN High commissioner for Refugees with which it works pursuant to a 1997 memorandum of understanding.
+The IOM was founded at the same time and is complementary to the UN High commissioner for Refugees (UNHCR) with which it works pursuant to a 1997 memorandum of understanding.
 At that time, its purpose was to help manage the large-scale displacement that followed the Second World War.
-Since then, its activities have evolved to meet new challenges, such as environmental migration and data protection, related to the international and internal displacements of population.
-Guided by the principles enshrined in the Charter of the United Nations and the core humanitarian principles of humanity, impartiality, neutrality and independence, the IOM is dedicated to encouraging safe, humane, regular and orderly migration for the benefit of all states and individuals.
+Since then, its activities have evolved to address new challenges related to international and internal displacement, such as mixed migration and environmental migration involving people fleeing poverty, insecurity, conflict, and disasters exacerbated by climate change as well as the protection of personal data of these vulnerable people.
+Guided by the principles enshrined in the Charter of the UN and the core humanitarian principles of humanity, impartiality, neutrality and independence, the IOM is dedicated to encouraging safe, humane, regular and orderly migration for the benefit of all States and individuals.
 Its headquarters are located in Geneva, Switzerland.

 Migrants do not benefit from an international status of protection (defined in an international treaty) such as the one applicable to refugees.
-Their fate depends on the convergence of interests between their state of origin and the ones of transit and of destination.
+Their fate depends on the convergence of interests between their State of origin and the ones of transit and of destination.
+The protection and assistance need of migrants will depend on the context and the circumstances of their movement.
 Migrants needs of protection and assistance will depend on the context.
 The first role of the IOM is one of facilitation with international administrative procedures and support to migrants and their family.
 In situation of massive influx of population fleeing armed conflict or other situations of crisis including natural disasters and the environmental impacts of climate change on population, the IOM may engage into large-scale humanitarian assistance and transportation of population in accordance with humanitarian principles.
-However, such principles are under pressure of contexts where individuals have no other alternative available to them.
-The IOM fosters international cooperation among all relevant actors on migration, acknowledging the fact that no state can address migration alone.
+However, such principles are subject to the pressure of contexts in which individuals have no other legal alternative for travel.
+The IOM fosters international cooperation among all relevant actors on migration, acknowledging the fact that no State can address migration alone.
 The IOM defines the term migrant as: “a person who moves away from his or her place of usual residence, whether within a country or across an international border, temporarily or permanently, and for a variety of reasons.”
-Therefore, it offers its support to migrants but also to internally displaced persons, refugees and other uprooted people in the four broad areas of migration and development, facilitating migration, regulating migration and addressing forced migration.
+Therefore, it offers, at the request of States, its support to migrants but also to internally displaced persons, refugees and other uprooted people in the four broad areas of migration and development, facilitating migration, regulating migration and addressing forced migration.

-The IOM mandate is to provide special assistance for migrants, helping countries in developing specific services, search for practical solutions on all aspect of migration.
+The IOM mandate is to provide special assistance to migrants and for States concerned by migration, helping countries in developing specific services, search for practical solutions on all aspect of migration.
 It also provides humanitarian assistance to migrants in need.
 Its general goal is to ensure that no migrant is left alone.
 Its specific mandates are:

 - Assist in meeting the growing operational challenges of migration management;